dricard/dohealth/README.md

 Examples:

-A measurement entry:
+A measurement entry: `-l cetone @0.1 mmol/l`
--l cetone @0.1 mmol/l

-A medication entry:
--m matin @vitamines B complex, B2, D, C, Omega-3
+A medication entry: `-m matin @vitamines B complex, B2, D, C, Omega-3`

 #### Entry types syntax

 ##### Food

 `-t optinal_tag @food eaten`

+Food is the default entry type, so if you don't need to add optional tags you can simply use this:

+`food eaten`

 ##### Symptom